 Produce Safety Rule Inspections in South Carolina

-The South Carolina Department of Agriculture will begin routine inspections of large produce farms to verify compliance with the requirements of the Produce Safety Rule in late spring of 2019.
+The South Carolina Department of Agriculture began routine inspections of produce farms to verify compliance with the requirements of the Produce Safety Rule in spring of 2019.

 The State’s Department of Agriculture adopted the Produce Safety Rule as the South Carolina Produce Safety Act in 2017.
 By adopting this law as our own, it allows our Department to regulate farms at the state level as opposed to federal regulation.